 Accounting, financial. and economic measurements of corporate performance have limitations and weaknesses.
-This study uses Tobin's O to evaluate financial performance of companies under study.
+This study uses Tobin's Q to evaluate financial performance of companies under study.
 Tobin's Q is defined as the ratio of market value divided by value of corporate assets.
 It is an index to evaluate corporate performance.
 This index was proposed by James Tobin in 1978.
 His intention was to provide a cause and affect relationship between Q index and corporate investment.
-When index is larger than one, there is a large incentive for investment in the company - high O usually represents that company has high growth potential.
+When index is larger than one, there is a large incentive for investment in the company - high Q usually represents that company has high growth potential.
 There is no incentive to invest when Q index is less than 1.

+Table 2: Board of Directors' Participation (Nadler, 2004)

+Maximum Participation

-Passive Board of Approving Board of Intervening Board of Active Board of Directors Directors Committed Board of Directors Directors Directors Working along with Providing insight, advice and High participation in making Making key decisions general manager and general manager is working recommendation in support of general key decisions for general manager to according to his conforming to board of manger and management team implement them preferences directors wishes xx: 11 1: 1: 1: 1 T (1): d 0, Emphasis on the independence Arranging consecutive board participation and responsible for corporate supervision activity board meetings without and often making short general manage guidance and judgment announcements manager Least responsive Being aware of current Mutual and beneficial dialogue for performance and selection of making key organizational decisions an external board of directors for evaluating general manager A Establishing regular and Seeking for proper financial and Approving 8 8 Seeking for proper financial and industrial skills for increasing value management priorities consecutive processes industrial skins for increasing value Shareholders accept the Spending time to define required roles willingness to change and actions for board of directors, corporate management determine limits for general manager, .
-0 and define board of directors' responsibilities
+Minimum Participation Passive Board of | Approving Board of Committed Board of Intervening Board of Active Board of Directors Directors Directors Directors Directors Working along Assuring shareholders Providing insight, advice High participation in Making kev with general that general manager and recommendation in making key decisions decisions for support of general manger manager and is working general manager according to his conforming to board and management team to implement preferences of directors wishes them

+Highly limited Emphasis on the Leaving general manager Arranging consecutive Filling the participation and independence of fully responsible for board meetings, experience gap activity board of directors corporate supervision and frequent sessions, and for an calling board performance providing only often making short inexperienced meetings without guidance and judgment announcements general manager general manage

+Least responsive Being aware of current performance and selection of an external board of directors for evaluating general manager Mutual and beneficial dialogue for making key organizational decisions Approving management priorities Establishing regular and consecutive processes Seeking for proper financial and industrial skills for increasing value Shareholders accept the willingness to change corporate management Spending time to define required roles and actions for board of directors, determine limits for general manager, and define board of directors' responsibilities